rubensah/subscription/README.md

 ### Basic access authentication
 HTTP security protocol that requires a user and password in requests.
 Quick to integrate and practical for non-critical security scenarios.
 ### JPA
 Java Persistence API.
-It allows a fast integration with a database (MySQL in our case) from a Java application through annotations and abstractions.
+It allows a fast integration with a database (MySQL in our case) from a Java application through annotations and abstractions in persistence layer logic.
 ### MySQL
 Considered the most popular open source database in the world.
 ### Docker Compose